laplacian-core/metamodel/README.md

 ![](./doc/image/model-diagram.svg)

-This model does not have any dependency to external models.
+As shown in above diagram, this model depends on the following external models.

+- *metamodel* (laplacian.model.metamodel)

 ## Getting started